 The first problem with pendulums is that most beginner dowsers want them to move.
 By themselves.

-You have to get use to the idea that you, the dowser, makes the pendulum move.
+You have to get used to the idea that you, the dowser, make the pendulum move.

 The other problems with pendulums